EyalFisher-zz/BiSect/README.md

 head(results)
 ```

-Before subsampling the dataset of Hahnum el al. we used the method by Housemann et al. (CITE) to estimate the cell composition from the array data.
+Before subsampling the dataset of Hahnum el al. we used the method by Housemann et al. (2012) to estimate the cell composition from the array data.
 Because array data contains many thausands of probes at each site, the estimate is fairly accurate.
 Now we can compare the results of BiSect to a baseline:

 ```{r, fig.width=7}
 library(dplyr)